September 2021 | latest update: 08.09.2023 | by Lili & Felix

 Welcome to the second stop on our journey through the hidden gems of e-Commerce from all around the world.
 In this installment, we’re looking at online marketplaces from the largest continent on the globe: Asia.

-Active in several countries of the Middle-East and North Africa (UAE, Saudi Arabia and Egypt) Souq has 10.9 million monthly visits and a global net sales of $167 million.
+Active in several countries of the Middle-East and North Africa (UAE, Saudi Arabia and Egypt) Souq has 15.9 million monthly visits and an online revenue of $77.2 million.
 Owned by Amazon, Souq offers a large selection of products, like electronics, health and beauty, toys, groceries, cars, and office supplies.

 As many other major marketplaces, Souq works with third party sellers, thus increasing the risk of counterfeits and grey market products penetrating the platform.